 See our section on Trade Marks for more information or contact us about getting your trade mark registered.

-On Brexit, European Union Trade Marks (EUTM) and Registered Community Designs (RCD) became UK Registered Trade Marks or Registered Designs; there was no immediate loss of IP protection, but they will be subject to a separate renewal fee for the UK.
+BACK TO LIST OF FAQ CONTACT USOn Brexit, European Union Trade Marks (EUTM) and Registered Community Designs (RCD) became UK Registered Trade Marks or Registered Designs; there was no immediate loss of IP protection, but they will be subject to a separate renewal fee for the UK.
 Madrid Protocol trade marks designating the EU also became UK Registered Trade Marks but the link with WIPO (the World Intellectual Property Organisation is broken.
 Renewal of such trade marks at WIPO will not renew the UK clone.
 The same applies to Registered Designs under the Hague Convention.
 If you hold an EUTM or RCD you should check the status of its UK clone.
 You may, for example, have an address for service in the EU with whom the IPO corresponds for the time being, but will eventually cease to do so; we now act for many European companies in this respect.

 Otherwise, Brexit made EUTMs and RCDs more expensive in themselves, aside from the need for a separate UK registration.
 We do our best to keep these increased costs to a minimum.